Skip to main content

 How to File a Wrongful Death Lawsuit

-You may have heard about recent high-profile lawsuits filed in civil court following a homicide or wrongful death.
+You may have heard about high-profile lawsuits filed in civil court following a homicide or wrongful death.
 If you have lost a loved one due to the negligent or intentional act of another person, your family may have the option of filing a wrongful death suit.
-This article provides a basic overview about how to file a wrongful death lawsuit.
+This article provides a basic overview about what may be involved with filing a wrongful death lawsuit.

 What Is a Wrongful Death Lawsuit?

-A wrongful death lawsuit can be filed when a person dies as the result of the negligence or wrongful act of another person.
+wrongful death lawsuit can be filed when a person dies as the result of the negligence or wrongful act of another person.
 In the case of an intentional or negligent homicide, the prosecutor may bring charges and commence a criminal trial against the responsible party.
-However, the family of the decedent—a term for the person who died—also may have a civil remedy in filing a wrongful death lawsuit against a person, institution, or corporation responsible for the death.
+The family of the decedent (deceased person) also may have a civil remedy in filing a wrongful death lawsuit against a person, institution, or corporation responsible for the death.

 Can You File a Wrongful Death Lawsuit?

 An important first consideration is if you're the person authorized by your state's statute to file a wrongful death lawsuit.
 Each state has its own laws designating who can file such a lawsuit.
-In some states, the decedent's surviving spouse, children, parents, siblings, or other relatives are authorized to file a wrongful death lawsuit.
+In some states, the decedent's surviving spouse, children, or other relatives may file a wrongful death lawsuit.
+The claim may also be brought by a:

 Understanding Statutes of Limitation